-If you're running Excel 2013 on a device that lacks any kind of physical keyboard, you need to open the Touch keyboard and use it to input your spread-sheet data.
+If you're running Excel 2016 on a device that lacks any kind of physical keyboard, you need to open the Touch keyboard and use it to input your spreadsheet data.

-To open the Touch keyboard, simply tap the Touch Keyboard button that appears on the right side of the Windows 7 or 8 taskbar.
-Doing this displays the Touch keyboard, floating undocked at the bottom of the Excel program window.
+To open the Touch keyboard, simply tap the Touch Keyboard button that appears on the right side of the Windows taskbar.
+Doing this displays the Touch keyboard, floating undocked at the bottom of the Excel program window, as shown in Figure 1-7.